 MariaDB Vs SQLite

-MariaDB is a fork of MySQL Database which was created in 2009 whereas SQLite is a C library that runs a small, fast, standalone, highly reliable, full-featured SQLite database engine which was created in 1995.
+MariaDB is a fork of MySQL Database, which was created in 2009.
+In contrast, SQLite is a C library that runs a small, fast, standalone, highly reliable, full-featured SQLite database engine designed in 1995.

 Here are some of the differences between MariaDB and MySQL.